coder/websocket/README.md

 - First class context.Context support
 - Thoroughly tested, fully passes the [autobahn-testsuite](https://github.com/crossbario/autobahn-testsuite)
 - Concurrent writes
-- Zero dependencies outside of the stdlib
+- Zero dependencies outside of the stdlib for the core library
+- JSON and ProtoBuf helpers in the wsjson and wspb subpackages

 ## Roadmap